 2) No First Look, With an Earlier Ceremony.
 Traditional

 When thinking about skipping a first look, consider this: No first look means that you will need to budget into your wedding day timeline about an hour for couples portraits after your ceremony on top of the 30-45 minutes already needed for formal family and bridal party portraits.
 This means you should communicate with your guests and vendors that you won’t be turning up to the reception for about and 1.5 hour and on the rare occasion 2 hours after your ceremony, if there are many combinations of formal family photos.
 Cocktail hour(s) with hors d’oeuvres, games and music to entertain is definitely suggested to get your guests to stick around and enjoy themselves.
-This also means an earlier ceremony time to allow for all the photos that will be taken after the ceremony but before the sun goes down, (we recommend avoiding noon for a ceremony time or any outdoor/full sun photos, as it is the least flattering light of any given day).
+This also means an earlier ceremony time to allow for all the photos that will be taken after the ceremony but before the sun goes down, (we recommend planning a ceremony with no first look about 3 hours before sunset and avoiding noon for a ceremony time or any outdoor/full sun photos, as it is the least flattering light of any given day).
 If skipping a first look is the right decision for you, that is great and we fully respect that.
 We have shot many beautiful weddings with no first look and will provide the same quality of photos that you love us for.
-Just keep these things in mind so that you don’t end up planning for a later ceremony only to run out of light and time before you ever even get your couples portraits taken.
+We just want you to keep these things in mind so that you don’t end up planning for a later ceremony only to run out of light and time before you ever even get your couples portraits taken.

 3) The Unique and Adventurous Alternative